Fact-checked

 Causes of diathesis in adults

-Typical symptoms of adult diathesis include:
+Typical symptoms of diathesis in adults include:

-• xerosis (dryness and peeling of the skin).
+• xerosis (dry and flaky skin).

 Who to contact?